-The Company's reportable segments are North American Music, International Music, Global Artists and Global Digital.
+The Company's reportable segments are North American Music, International Music, Artist Nation (previously known as Global Artists) and Ticketing (previously known as Global Digital).
 Prior to 2008, the Company reported a Global Theater segment, which has been eliminated after the divestiture of substantially all of the Company's North American theatrical business ("North American Theatrical Business") in January 2008.
 The Company's United Kingdom theatrical venue operation business, previously included in Global Theater, is now reported in other operations and the few remaining North American theater venues are now reported in North American Music.
-The North American Music segment principally involves the promotion of live music events in the Company's owned and/or operated venues and in rented third-party venues and the operation and management of music events in the Company's owned and/or operated venues and in rented third-party venues, the production of music festivals and the operation and management of music venues outside of North America.
-The Global Artists segment principally involves the promotion and/or production of global music tours as well as providing various services to artists including recorded music and music publishing, merchandise, artist fan sites and VIP ticketing, broadcast/digital media rights, and sponsorship and marketing services.
-The Global Digital segment principally involves the management of the Company's in-house centralized ticketing operations, the development of the Company's new ticketing initiative and online and wireless distribution activities, including the development of the Company's website.
+The North American Music segment principally involves the promotion of live music events in the Company's owned and/or operated venues and in rented third-party venues and the operation and management of music venues principally in the United States and Canada.
+The International Music segment principally involves the promotion of live music events in the Company's owned and/or operated venues and in rented third-party venues, the production of music festivals and the operation and management of music venues outside of North America.
+The Artist Nation segment principally involves the promotion and/or production of global music tours as well as providing various services to artists including recorded music and music publishing, merchandise, artist fan sites and VIP ticketing, broadcast/digital media rights, and sponsorship and marketing services.
+The Ticketing segment principally involves the management of the Company's inhouse centralized ticketing operations, the development of the Company's new ticketing initiative and online and wireless distribution activities, including the development of the Company's website.
 In addition, the Company has operations in the specialized motor sports, United Kingdom theatrical venue operations and other businesses, which are included under other operations.